sahibpreetsingh12/cazton_phi-1.5/Readme.md

 4. All the other csv files are intermediatery and have been made while during the process.
 The final file is **complete_data.csv** that has all the instruction pairs required for finetuning.

-5. tester-dataset_creation_phi.ipynb - This file is used just to handle intermediatery file operatiosn and some data formatting that was required.
+5. final-dataset_creation_phi.ipynb - This file is used just to handle intermediatery file operatiosn and some data formatting that was required.

 ## Inference and Fientuning:
 1. For public inference i have uploaded the fine-tuned model on https://huggingface.co/spaces/Sahibsingh12/cazton-phi